hpc2n/intro-linux/docs/intro.md

 - The reason it keeps being used is that it is a very powerful tool which lets users perform complex and powerful tasks.
 - These tasks can often be done using a few keystrokes or maybe a few lines of code.
-- It can be used to automate repetitive tasks or to combine smaller tasks into **scripts**, which helps the user work faster are more effective.
+- It can be used to automate repetitive tasks or to combine smaller tasks into **scripts**, which helps the user work faster and be more effective.

 Using the Linux/Unix shell is fundamental for a large number of advanced computing tasks, including in HPC (high-performance computing).